 - Kick a football against a wall

 5. Engage your senses

 Stimulating our senses (touch, sight, taste, smell, hearing) can be really helpful in distracting us from our thoughts – especially if we’re feeling sad (in need of comforting) or are craving sensation/feeling.
-Our Peer Support Group suggested the following sensory activities:
+Our community suggested the following sensory activities: